microsoft/react-native-code-push/docs/setup-android.md

 If you are using [WIX React Native Navigation **version 1.x**](https://github.com/wix/react-native-navigation) based application, please do the following steps to integrate CodePush:

-1. No need to change `MainActivity.java` file, so if you are integrating CodePush to newly create RNN application it might be looking like this:
+1. No need to change `MainActivity.java` file, so if you are integrating CodePush to newly created RNN application it might be looking like this:

 ```java
 import com.facebook.react.ReactActivity;